Choosing the right builder for your conversion project

 Conversions are not a simple, off-the-shelf purchase.
 Each one will be a different job, whether it involves turning a box room into an en-suite, or turning an unloved basement space into a high-end home cinema room.

 There are various ways of finding out if their skillset matches your job.
-As well as being able to read feedback from previous clients on sites like MyBuilder, when you meet your potential tradesmen, you can also ask to see previous examples of their work.
+As well as being able to read feedback from previous clients on sites like MyBuilder, when you meet your potential tradespeople, you can also ask to see previous examples of their work.
 They can either show you pictures of their past jobs, or, even better, you can arrange through the builder to visit their previous jobs - they should be happy to put you in touch with previous clients they have done work for before.
 Lewis Sage of Romford’s UPS Home Improvements, a business with more than 160 pieces of positive feedback on MyBuilder, said:

 Any good builder who takes pride in their work should be happy to put you in touch with old clients.
 When I’ve done a good job and the client is happy with it, I’ll say to them, can I ask a favour, can I use you for a reference in future, and it’s no trouble.
-I’d say to clients get out there and have a look at something the tradesman has done in your local area - there’s nothing better than actually seeing it.
+I’d say to clients get out there and have a look at something the tradesperson has done in your local area - there’s nothing better than actually seeing it.

 As well as seeing the finished product, seeing a work in progress can also be invaluable, as Lewis explains: